NUJ welcomes new body to oversee tech giants

 "The NUJ's News Recovery Plans calls for a one-off windfall tax of 6 per cent from the tech giants, then a levy based on profits imposed as part of a Digital Services Tax to fund public interest journalism.
 We hope this is proposal will be pursued by the Digital Markets Unit."

-The unit will be housed by the in April "to oversee a pro-competition regime for digital platforms, including those funded by digital advertising".
+The unit will be based at the Competition and Markets Authority "to oversee a pro-competition regime for digital platforms, including those funded by digital advertising".

 Oliver Dowden, Culture Secretary, said: